Memotech-Bill/PicoBB/README.md

 The following options may be specified on the make command line

 * BOARD=... to specify a board other than the default "pico".
+If using the Pimoroni VGA Demo board see the discussion on board definition files under the GUI build.
 * STDIO=... to select the user interface:
   * STDIO=USB+UART for the console on both USB and UART (default).
   * STDIO=USB for the basic console on USB.